Canada Park

-The park is full with natural attractions, including man-made forests, Mediterranean woodlands home to many local flowers, and the remains of ancient orchards.
-The park also has a number of historical interest, including a Hasmonean Jewish fort, burial caves and ritual baths of the Second Temple period and the Bar Kokhba revolt, a Crusader fort, a Roman bathhouse that was turned into a maqam, the remnants of three former Palestinian Arab towns, and various military memorials.
+Today, the park is full with natural attractions, including man-made forests, Mediterranean woodlands home to many local flowers, and the remains of ancient orchards.
+The park also has a number of historical interest, including a Hasmonean Jewish fort, burial caves and ritual baths of the Second Temple period and the Bar Kokhba revolt, a Crusader fort, a Roman bathhouse that was turned into a maqam, the remnants of the three depopulated Palestinian villages, and various military memorials.
 There are also recreation areas, springs, and panoramic several hilltop views.

 Canada Park is considered a popular tourist destination for Israelis, drawing some 300,000 visitors annually.

+The park was heavily damaged in the 2025 Israel–West Bank fires.

 Features

 Canada Park covers an area of 7,000 dunams.
 It is filled with wooded areas, walking trails, water features and archaeological sites.
 Trees in the park include olive, carob, pomegranate, pine and almond.
 The area is also home to a range of wildlife from lizards and turtles to gray ravens and blue jays.

 Historical ruins on the grounds of the park include a Roman bathhouse, a Hasmonean Jewish cemetery, and a Crusader fortress (Castellum Arnaldi).
 Two Second Temple period mikvehs, a type of Jewish ritual bath, were also discovered there.
 At the foot of one of the hills that overlooks the city of Modi'in is a large reservoir built by the Jewish National Fund for irrigating local fields.

 In the middle of the park is a forest planted to commemorate over 300 American and Canadian Jews who died in Israel's wars or were victims of terror.
 An annual memorial ceremony is organized by the Association of Americans and Canadians in Israel (AACI).
 In 2011, the ceremony was attended by the US Ambassador to Israel Daniel Shapiro.

 Establishment

 After capturing the area in 1967 during the Six-Day War, Israel took over the Palestinian villages in the area, which were then razed on the orders of Israeli general Yitzhak Rabin, with 7,000–10,000 inhabitants expelled and 1,464 homes demolished.
 Imwas, Yalo and Bayt Nuba were demolished as part of strategic plans to widen the Jerusalem corridor.
 Dayr Ayyub, also on the grounds of the park, had been partly destroyed during the fighting in 1948 and never rebuilt.

-The inhabitants were offered compensation but not allowed to return.
-The lands of the 3 villages were confiscated and declared a closed area, and only declared 'public land' to be developed for a recreational park two years later in 1969.

-The settlement of Mevo Horon was built on the lands of Bayt Nuba in 1970.
-Signage in the park indicates that it falls under the Department of Archaeology, Civil Administration of Judea and Samaria, Judea and Samaria being the Israeli terms for the West Bank.